Pazuzu: Lamastu

 The baby-snatching Lamastu was attested as both a subject of and an antagonist of Pazuzu.
 It is theorized that Pazuzu could have been created specifically as a counter to her.
 Initially she existed as an independent demoness, with no distinct connection to other demons.
 Then in the Late Bronze Age she took on the lilû demon classification, thus Pazuzu was introduced as a way to chase her from the home and back into the underworld.
 It does also seem to be that Pazuzu's first appearances and Lamastu's reassigning as a lilû both originate from the same time and place, the Middle Assyrian Empire, but this could be a coincidence.

 On one Lamastu amulet, a scene shows Pazuzu chasing the demoness away from her victim, while another displays him destroying it.

-On a Neo-Assyrian Bronze Plaque, Pazuzu's head is perched above the top of the plaque, while a smaller version of him in the scene itself is chasing Lamastu away down a river.
-Other protective spirits appear in the plaque as well, including Fish-men and other animal headed demons, there to protect the person who is lying down on a bed.
+On a Neo-Assyrian bronze plaque, Pazuzu's head is perched above the top of the plaque, and a smaller version of him in the scene is chasing Lamastu away down a river.
+Other protective spirits also appear in the plaque, including apkallu and other animal-headed demons, there to protect the person who is lying down on a bed.

 Bes

 Some scholars believe that Egyptian demon Bes is a counterpart of Pazuzu.
-Notably both are known to be protector demons in the home.
-They have iconographic links: both having a lion parts, wings, a distinctly long phallus, and similar facial features.
-And there are noted similarities between the positioning of the two on protective amulets as well.
+Both are known to be protector demons in the home.
+They have iconographic links: both having lion parts, wings, a distinctly long phallus, and similar facial features.
+There are noted similarities between the positioning of the two on protective amulets as well.
 Another close connection is their association with the protection of pregnant women and mothers.

 There is evidence that the two were in each other's cultural spheres.
 A possible Pazuzu figure was found in Egypt, as well as Bes amulets uncovered in sites in Iran.
 In a seventh century era fort in Nimrud, five Pazuzu heads were found near a Bes amulet.

-One theory posits a connection in their names as well - that Bes, like Pazuzu, could have been derived from the king name Bazi - although Pazuzu's name has not yet been proven to have originated from Bazi, nor, it is speculated, has Bes's name been proven to be of foreign origin.
+One theory posits a connection in their names – that Bes, like Pazuzu, could have been derived from the king name Bazi – although Pazuzu's name has not yet been proven to have originated from Bazi, nor, it is speculated, has Bes's name been proven to be of foreign origin.

-Other Protective Demons
+Other protective demons

 On some amulets, Pazuzu appears alongside Ugallu and Lulal, protective deities who were thought to solely benefit mankind thus their presences here may be apotropaic, or deployed to minimise Pazuzu's maleficent aspect.
 Their common positioning on the back of the amulet out of sight of the viewer could suggest the latter.
 They have also been present on the back of half-relief Pazuzu heads, again out of sight.